LeadHaste

 Researching Companies and Contacts

-For contacts, I look for titles tied to buying authority—VP, Director, Head of—then verify names and emails with corporate pages and WHOIS or email pattern checks.
+For contacts, look for titles tied to buying authority — VP, Director, Head of — then verify names and emails with corporate pages and email finder tools.
+Record: company, role, department, location, email, phone, and source.

 Leveraging LinkedIn and Social Platforms